bookofproofs/bookofproofs.github.io/_sources/history/17th-century/wallis.md

 * In 1644 Wallis became secretary to the clergy at Westminster and through this he was given a fellowship at Queen's College, Cambridge.
 * In this passage we have modernised Wallis's English a little to make it more easily understood.
 * We talked above about two events which shaped Wallis's future, the first being cryptography.
-* Wallis wrote a book Treatise of Angular Sections which remained unpublished for forty years.
+* Wallis wrote a book "Treatise of Angular Sections" which remained unpublished for forty years.
 * He also discovered methods of solving equations of degree four which were similar to those which Harriot had found but Wallis claimed that he made the discoveries himself, not being aware of Harriot's contributions until later.
 * Wallis held the Savilian Chair for over 50 years until his death and, even if he was appointed for the wrong reasons, he most certainly deserved to hold the chair.
 * This was not the only position which Wallis would hold at Oxford.